Ted Lasso 2×02 “Lavender” Spoilers Ahead

 Sure, as a scent, lavender isn’t everyone’s favorite, but it’s no excuse for Nate’s attitude right now, and since there was no tangible resolution this week, as this isn’t an overnight fix, I imagine we’ve only just begun seeing this side of him.
 After all, things will have to get worse before they get better, right?

-I understand it, but I don’t like seeing it.
+I understand it, but I wouldn’t say I like seeing it.
 The saddest part in all this is knowing that Nate was rewarded because of his persistence and heart.
 Thereby, seeing him essentially undermine every little thing Will does while treating him as though he’s next to nothing is plainly egotistical at this point.
 However, this is Ted Lasso, and we know that this show cares about tackling the reasons behind everything.

 In an episode where fathers were briefly discussed, it compels me to question how Nate’s father was/is as a person.
 Is he kind to his son?
 Is he the type of loving father that he deserves, or is he more like Jamie Tartt’s father?
 What’s going on behind closed doors in Nate’s life that is bringing to the surface this unkindness and to a degree even, a distaste of change?
 Change is hard, but if the journeys on this show have taught us one thing, it’s that change isn’t always a bad thing.

 Everything changed for the better when Nate was finally seen and understood enough to be promoted to an assistant coach.
 Is he afraid that the same potential can be seen in Will and thus, he could be replaced?
 Is he facing imposter syndrome and as a result, lashing out on the one person whose position he understands better than others?
 Doctor Fieldstone is here to stay, and I’d love to see her sit down with Nate in order to get to the root of the issue.
 I think we all miss Nate the Great, right?
 There’s a difference between being assertive and being rude, at the moment, he’s sadly the latter.